 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Wollaber, Debra Bond, "The effects of timing, social support, and the psychobiological influences of pregnancy on dyadic adjustment in Caucasian and African-American couples" (1993).
 Child and Family Studies - Dissertations.
-Paper 50.
+50.